andrsmllr/icebreaker_devbrd/README.md

 > $> make
 > $> make prog

-The read LED on the iCEBreaker board should be blinking after programming completes.
+The red LED on the iCEBreaker board should be blinking after programming completes.
 Pressing the user button close the USB connector should increase the blink frequency.

 ## References
 [iCEBreaker Hardware Info](https://github.com/icebreaker-fpga/icebreaker)